The time I was hired to go on a Christian singles cruise

 What I thought might qualify as glutinous was actually part of the point for Moe.
 Luxury was central to his faith.
-He was, as he put it, "a King's kid".
+He was, as he put it, "a king's kid".

 "And this is only the beginning," he said.
 "I'll meet you in 10 years and I'll have my private jet."

-At this point, we were already here.
+Well, we were already here.
 I switched on my recorder.
 (Yes, I have this on tape.)
 I opened my mouth began to speak.

 I explained how I grew up in a loving Christian home and that in my early 20s I started doubting that God really heard my prayers.
 I described the relief I felt when I finally stopped trying to believe.
 I told them why I felt I was better off now that I didn't expect answers to prayers and didn't worry about eternal damnation.

 When I was finished, the whole group tried to save me.
 With tenacity, they took turns helping me to understand.
-They were good -- but every time they went in for a slam dunk, I put my hand up with another question.
+They were good, but every time they went in for a slam dunk, I put my hand up with another question.

 Cynthia the Organizer was rightfully suspicious.